 - Inspire.
 People love to be inspired!
 Dedicate a board to things that inspire your songs or in general!

 - Have Pinterest Looking Photos.
 Images with a dimension of 2:3 and 1.3:5 look best on Pinterest.
-You can easily create images that fit this mould by using Canva.
+You can easily create images that fit this mold by using Canva.

 - Text on Images.
-Having text on your images will make they standout on Pinterest.
+Having text on your images will make them stand out on Pinterest.
 It’ll also make it easy for people to see what your pin is about.

 - Include Pinnable Images on Your Blog and Site.
 This will make it more likely other people will pin from your site and blog.
 You can include the “Pin It” button too.